henry132109/ductf2022-afterthoughts/README.md

 ## Other thoughts

 - I'm still reluctant in using bruteforcing tools, thinking it'll be slow and have other concerns; *IT WAS FAST* (<1s)
-- Don't doxx me
+- I only had 5 minutes left when I learnt of the solution to the non-se

 ### Favorite solved levels

 - Oracle for Block Cipher Enthusiasts - the situation is not very practical so it really needs some drawing-the-diagram-out.
 - JS Lock (Reversing) - finally it isn't beautifiers and web assembly.
+I used `JSON.stringify` to search at first, which turned out to be too slow.

 ### Favorite unsolved levels